DISCOVERIES > Let there be light

 Working with Jeremy Schnittman of Goddard Space Flight Center and Julian Krolik of Johns Hopkins University, Noble and his colleagues created a new tool that predicts the light that an accreting black hole would produce.
 They did so by modeling how photons hit gas particles in the disk around the black hole (also known as an accretion disk), generating light--specifically light in the X-ray spectrum--and producing signals detected with today's most powerful telescopes.

 In their June 2013 paper in the Astrophysical Journal, the researchers presented the results of a new global radiation transport code coupled to a relativistic simulation of an accreting, non-rotating black hole.
 For the ﬁrst time, they were able to re-create and explain nearly all the components seen in the X-ray spectra of stellar-mass black holes.

 The ability to generate realistic light signals from a black hole simulation is a first and brings with it the possibility of explaining a whole host of observations taken with multiple X-ray satellites during the past 40 years.

 The simulations are the combined results of two computational codes.
-One, Harm3d, re-creates the three-dimensional dynamics of a black hole accreting gas, including its magnetohydrodynamics (MHD), which charts the interplay of electrically conducting fluids like plasmas and a powerful magnetic field.
+One, Harm3d, recreates the 3-D dynamics of a black hole accreting gas, including its magnetohydrodynamics (MHD), which charts the interplay of electrically conducting fluids like plasmas and a powerful magnetic field.